Components and results

 Regions and countries

-DUPC2 activities all contribute to water and development challenges in developing and transition countries around the world.
+DUPC2 activities all contribute to water and development challenges in countries in the global South.
 The activities are mainly concentrated around:

 - The Middle East (Jordan, Lebanon and Palestine, and Westbank Aquifer and Jordan River Basin), and wider North-African region,